eduk8s-tests/lab-tkg-aws-installer/workshop/content/extensions-and-services/03-order-of-installation.md

 If you intend setting up a shared Harbor registry there is also an additional requirement that it be deployed to a dedicated cluster before creating any workload clusters which would need to use it.
 This is because the management cluster needs to be configured with details of the Harbor registry with those details being injected into a workload cluster at the point the workload cluster is first created.

-> NOTE: Details of the Harbor registry will subsequently be injected into an existing workload cluster which had been created prior to Harbor being deployed, when the existing workload cluster is upgraded.
+> NOTE: Details of the Harbor registry will only be injected into an existing workload cluster which had been created prior to Harbor being deployed, when the existing workload cluster is upgraded.
 It is not known at this point whether this process of injecting details into an existing cluster can be triggered manually.

 The order of the next set of installation steps, once you have the management cluster created, is as follows: